Ms. Dawn Johnson, Vice President

 Ms. Susan Young

-Additional areas under Susan’s supervision include the State Farm Center, Atkins Golf Club, DIA’s Orange and Blue Golf Course, Atkins Tennis Center, and Sports Technology services.
-Before Susan’s tenure with U of I, she spent nearly six years as Senior Vice President and Chief Operating Officer of First Mid-Illinois Bank& Trust Wealth Management Division in Mattoon, Illinois.
-She is an accomplished executive with over 30 years of tax, financial planning, and investment advisory experience for several firms, including Ernst & Young, Fel-Pro Incorporated, and KKP Group.
-Susan represented Illinois at the Big Ten Conference as Senior Woman Administrator for DIA from 2007 –2012 and has served on several campus committees at Illinois.
+Additional areas under Susan’s supervision include the State Farm Center, Orange and Blue Golf Course, Atkins Tennis Center, and IT services.
+Before her tenure with U of I, she spent nearly six years as Senior Vice President and Chief Operating Officer of First Mid-Illinois Bank & Trust Wealth Management Division in Mattoon.
+She is an accomplished executive with more than 30 years of tax, financial planning, and investment advisory experience for several firms, including Ernst & Young, Fel-Pro Incorporated, and KKP Group.
 Susan has been very involved in the Eastern Illinois University Alumni Association, serving as president in 2004-05 and as a board member from 2001 to 2010.